 • Stars-O, a CubeSat technology demonstration of Shizuoka University, Japan.

 • Ten-Koh is a technology demonstration minisatellite (220 kg) of the Kyushu Institute of Technology, Japan.
-The satellite is to observe LEO environments (magnetosphere observation) and the primary purpose is to provide valuable data for future development of satellites or operation.
+The satellite is to observe LEO environments (magnetosphere observation) and the primary purpose is to provide valuable data for the future development of satellites or operations.

 KHCS (KhalifaSat Camera System)